 7 Reasons Why You Should Go Back To Nursing School

 1. Open new professional doors

-Nurses are in high demand so there is rarely a shortage of nursing positions available.
+Nurses are in high demand, so there is rarely a shortage of nursing positions available.
 However, the best nursing jobs are often overwhelmed with applicants.
 Whether you choose to pursue an advanced degree or obtain a degree in a different specialty, the additional education can help your resume stand out against the competition.
 This also increases the potential for advancing within your current company.
-Additional credentials qualifies you for additional responsibilities, making you an ideal candidate when a promotion becomes available.
+Additional credentials qualify you for additional responsibilities, making you an ideal candidate when a promotion becomes available.